Maruti 800: History

 Exports to neighboring countries commenced in 1987, and were followed by a shipment of 500 cars to Hungary, with the first car arriving on 24 October 1987.
 Soon, exports to Czechoslovakia and Yugoslavia followed, two other markets with less restrictive homologation requirements than Western Europe.
 After successes there, and in spite of Suzuki's objections, Maruti Suzuki tackled more competitive markets and entered France in 1989, the Netherlands in 1990, followed by England, Malta, and Italy.
 In markets where Japanese cars had a quota, the 800 was sold as a Maruti, with all mention of Suzuki carefully removed – even the user manuals were revised, so as not to fall afoul of the quota requirements.
 The 800 continued to be sold in Italy and other Western European markets until 2004, when it no longer met emissions and safety requirements.
 The Maruti Suzuki had never been equipped with seat belts until exports began, meaning that such parts originally had to be imported from Japan to be fitted to export market cars, as with everything relating to building left-hand-drive cars.
 The Maruti also got its first catalytic converter to meet European requirements.
 The cleaner 35 PS version first arrived in August 1992 and was originally reserved for Europe.

 Suzuki in Japan wanted to end production of the 800 and replace it with the Maruti Suzuki Zen.
-In 1993 the Suzuki royalties for the 800 would end, meaning Maruti Suzuki had an incentive to keep making that car.
-In the end a compromise was reached where Suzuki would continue to get a small royalty and they agreed to make small improvements to keep the 800 relevant in the market.
-The first major update was the 1997 update with new headlamps, front and rear bumpers, a new dashboard and the steering wheel from the Zen.
-In 2000 the engine got fuel injection with 4 valves per head.
-This gave more power (46hp/35kW) but also meant it met new Euro II emissions standards.
+In 1993 Suzuki royalties for the 800 would end, meaning Maruti Suzuki had no incentive to keep making the car.
+In the end, a compromise was reached where Suzuki would continue to get a small royalty and they agreed to make small improvements to keep the 800 relevant in the market.
+The first major update was in 1997 with new headlamps, front and rear bumpers, a new dashboard and the steering wheel from the Zen.
+In 2000, the engine got fuel injection with 4 valves per cylinder.
+This gave more power (46HP/35kW) and also meant it met new Euro II emissions standards.